PokemonWorkshop/PSDKTechnicalDemo/README.md

 [![Twitter PW](https://img.shields.io/twitter/follow/PokemonWorkshop?label=Twitter%20PW&logoColor=%23333333&style=social)](https://twitter.com/PokemonWorkshop)
 [![GitHub Pokémon Studio](https://img.shields.io/badge/Powered_by-Pokémon_Studio-6562f8?style=flat&logo=github&labelColor=1d1c22)]((https://github.com/PokemonWorkshop/PokemonStudio))

+You can also head to the [Pokémon Workshop website](https://pokemonworkshop.com/) to find some useful articles about using some of PokémonSDK's features.

 ## If you are a contributor

 If you intend on contributing to this Technical Demo, you must first send a message on Discord to either **@pw_rey** or **@sirmalo**.